Anastasiia-Pov/Research-on-experts-features-and-ML-algoritms/README.md

 The metrics that were observed are: F1 for each class, Average Weighted Precision, Average Weighted Recall, Average Weighted F1, Accuracy.

 **Third set of experimnets:**
 was about cross-corpus research.
 These datasets have in common 3 classes: laugh, cough, sneeze.
 Based on these classes was completed cross-corpus research.
+There were tested two options:
+a) Nonspeech for train set, Vocal Sound for test set;
+b) Vocal Sound for train, Nonspeech for test set.
 The code for these experiments can be observed in the following file: for Nonspeech7k - "Cross-corpus research".
 The metrics that were observed are: Precision, Recall, Average Precision and Recall, Accuracy.